SilenceTiger/async-bus/README.md

 ```

 ### 3.2 使用类
-set timout in your async-event
+set timout in your async-bus
 ```
-import { AsyncEvent } from 'async-event'
+import { AsyncBus } from 'async-bus'

-const ae = new AsyncEvent(5000)
+const ab = new AsyncBus(5000)

-export default ae
+export default ab

 ```